enotspe/fortinet-2-elasticsearch/README.md

 ### Fortigate 2 ECS

-* Validates nulls on IP fields (Fortinet loves to fill with "N/A" null fields, which turns into ingestion errors if your field has IP mapping)
+* Validates nulls on IP fields (Fortinet loves to fill with "N/A" null fields, which turns into ingestion errors if your field has IP mapping).
-* Renames Fortigate fields that overlaps with ECS
+* Renames Fortigate fields that overlaps with ECS.
 * Translates Fortigate field to ECS by `type` of logs.
 * Introduces `network.protocol_category` used on dashboards controls.
 * Populates other ECS fields based on ECS recommendations, like `event.kind`, `event.category`, `event.type`.